-We have financed our operations primarily through private placements of our preferred stock and with proceeds from our previous collaboration with GlaxoSmithKline, or GSK.
+We have financed our operations primarily through private placements of our preferred stock, proceeds from our previous collaboration with GlaxoSmithKline, or GSK, and from our initial public offering, or IPO, in July 2020.
 We intend to use the proceeds from our IPO to, among other uses, advance NKX101 and NKX019 through clinical development.
 Developing pharmaceutical products and conducting preclinical studies and clinical trials is expensive.
-As of June 30, 2020, we had cash, cash equivalents, restricted cash and short-term investments of \$22.1 million.
-Our research and development expenses increased from \$4.3 million for the year ended December 31, 2018 to \$17.2 million for the year ended December 31, 2019 and from \$5.9 million in the six months ended June 30, 2020.
+As of March 31, 2021, we had cash, cash equivalents, restricted cash and short-term investments of \$299.7 million.
+Our research and development expenses increased from \$17.2 million for the year ended December 31, 2019 to \$36.2 million for the year ended December 31, 2020 and increased from \$7.3 million for the three months ended March 31, 2020 to \$13.5 million for the three months ended March 31, 2021.

 Until and unless we can generate substantial product revenue, we expect to finance our cash needs through the proceeds from our IPO, a combination of equity offerings and debt financings, and potentially through additional license and development agreements or strategic partnerships with third parties.
 Financing may not be available in sufficient amounts or on reasonable terms.
 In addition, market volatility resulting from the COVID-19 pandemic or other factors could adversely impact our ability to access capital as and when needed.
-We have no commitments for any additional financing, and will likely be required to raise such financing through the sale of additional securities, which, in the case of equity securities, may occur at prices lower than the offering price of our common stock in our IPO.
-If we sell equity or equity-linked securities, our current stockholders, including investors in our IPO, may be diluted, and the terms may include liquidation or other preferences that are senior to or otherwise adversely affect the rights of our stockholders.
+We have no commitments for any additional financing, and will likely be required to raise such financing through the sale of additional securities.
+If we sell equity or equity-linked securities, our current stockholders may be diluted, and the terms may include liquidation or other preferences that are senior to or otherwise adversely affect the rights of our stockholders.
 Moreover, if we issue debt, we may need to dedicate a substantial portion of our operating cash flow to paying principal and interest on such debt and we may need to comply with operating restrictions, such as limitations on incurring additional debt, which could impair our ability to acquire, sell or license intellectual property rights which could impede our ability to conduct our business.
 Furthermore, the issuance of additional securities, whether equity or debt, by us, or the possibility of such issuance, may cause the market price of our common stock to decline.